QUANTUM-AND-ML/QaML/README.md

 <img src="figures/Table_2.png" alt="Table 1" width="800">
 </p>

 **Figure 1.** The scalable performance of the GNNs estimator.
-The GNNs estimator is trained using random circuit datasets with $N ̃ $ or N ̃_withnoise= 3, 5 and 7 qubits under noisy and noiseless situations.
+The GNNs estimator is trained using random circuit datasets with $\tilde{N}$ or N ̃_withnoise= 3, 5 and 7 qubits under noisy and noiseless situations.
 The GNNs estimator after training is used to predict the expectation values of random circuits with N= 7, 11 and 16 qubits.

 ## Python scripts